pranigopu/pranigopu.github.io/docs/art/poetry/cherished-specifics.md

 **(4 beats per line)**

 Lo and behold!
 Here’s the world before you.
 It e- <br>
--xisted before & will persist beyond you.
+-xisted before and will persist beyond you.
 No- <br>
 -thing’s apart from it; even you’re a part of it, even <br>
 If you feel, perhaps, that you’re the start of it.
 You